Chevron case: Supreme Court could take sledgehammer to agency power

 “It’s preordained, or a foregone conclusion, that by granting cert in this case, the conservative majority will limit the Chevron doctrine,” said Max Pritt, a partner at Boies Schiller Flexner, referring to the abbreviated legal term when four justices opt to take up a case.
 “The question is, how far will they go?”

-Justice Neil Gorsuch similarly cast doubts in November when he dissented from the court’s refusal to take up a veteran disability benefit dispute that invoked Chevron.
+Justice Neil Gorsuch similarly cast doubts in November when he dissented from the court’s refusal to take up a veteran disability benefits dispute that invoked Chevron.

 “At this late hour, the whole project deserves a tombstone no one can miss,” Gorsuch wrote.
 “We should acknowledge forthrightly that Chevron did not undo, and could not have undone, the judicial duty to provide an independent judgment of the law’s meaning in the cases that come before the Nation’s courts.
 Someday soon I hope we might.”